 Be warned, not every white is the same.
 They may all look white in the paint aisle, but just like every other color, whites have undertones that you will want to pay attention to.

-- and are going for a harmonious color scheme you will want to choose a white with a touch of yellow in it, or a barely off white.
+- and are going for a harmonious color scheme you'll want to choose a white with a touch of yellow in it, or a barely off white.

-- and are going for a complementary color scheme you will want to choose a white with a touch of grey or blue in it.
+- and are going for a complementary color scheme you'll want to choose a white with a touch of grey or blue in it.
 A cool white.

 This will be your go to color for walls that connect rooms like halls, and open living spaces.

 A neutral can be a color but it is a very subtle shade or hue of a color.
 My neutral is considered a greige (a perfect blend of beige and grey.)
 If you haven't already read about how to choose neutral paint colors or how to choose the perfect greige paint head over and do so now.
 Both posts will help you understand color moving forward. - Go ahead…I'll wait right here.

 This will be the starting point for the rest of the colors so like we talked about before, go with a color you love.